 Several senators expressed relief they weren’t forced to actually kick Brown out of the Senate – though they said they had been prepared to do so.

-“Troy Brown’s resignation marks the end of an embarrassing chapter,” Senator Sharon Hewitt of Slidell, a Republican, told The Times-Picayune.
+“Troy Brown’s resignation marks the end of an embarrassing chapter,” Sen. Sharon Hewitt of Slidell, a Republican, told The Times-Picayune.
 Hewitt had sponsored the bill to get rid of Brown.
 “Through our expulsion resolution, we demonstrated Louisiana’s support for victims of domestic violence and raised the standards of what we expect from our political leaders.”